sunpy/sunpy/doc/source/guide/installation/index.rst

 Installing SunPy
 ----------------
 There are a number of ways of installing SunPy.
 We currently recommend you use the latest (development) version of SunPy as we are developing quickly.
-To do this you'll want to install git to grab the latest code from github.
+To do this you'll use git and pip to grab the latest code from github.
 If you would rather have a more stable version of SunPy then check out the section below on grabbing the stable SunPy.

 Grabbing the latest SunPy